 2. Mount the Wax Patterns

 Attach a feeder structure consisting of a sprue and channel to the part to allow the fill to be successful.
 Attach the part and feeder structure to a casting board that forms the structure to allow the flask (the completed cast tool) to stand securely.
 Any areas that are liable to vent poorly require air passage features to be added.
 Where multiple parts are to be cast in one pour, these structures are best established as individual cavities/galleries.
 Feed them from a single sprue/pour point.
-Care and experience are required in enabling effective fill when the gallery structure or part geometry is more complex.
+Care and experience are required to enable effective fill when the gallery structure or part geometry is more complex.

 3. Make a Mold Shell